impress-org/givewp/readme.txt

 GiveWP comes with several payment gateway options:

 * **Works with Stripe** -- Our Stripe integration allows you to accept credit card donations on your website.
 There is a small 2% fee associated with these donations.
 Want no additional fees?
-Upgrade to our [Stripe Premium add-on](https://go.givewp.com/addon-stripe).* **PayPal Standard** -- Allow worldwide donations with PayPal Standard.
-No additional fees applied.
+Upgrade to our [Stripe Premium add-on](https://go.givewp.com/addon-stripe).
 * **PayPal Donations** -- Allow worldwide donations with PayPal Donations.
 No additional fees applied.
 * **Offline Donations** -- Enable your donors to send checks or physical donations with an offline gateway with instructions.
 * **Test Gateway** -- use the Test Gateway to see exactly how your donors will walk through the donation process.